dvsa/cvs-app-mobile-retired/README.md

 1. Clone the repository.

-2. Navigate to src/assets/data-mocks, create a folder called "config".

-3. Ask the devs for the "application.json" file, the one that needs to be added into the newly created folder.

-3. Run `npm install`.
+2. Run `npm install`.

-4. Run the following GIT command: "git update-index --assume-unchanged config/application.json"
+3. Run the following GIT command: "git update-index --assume-unchanged config/application.json"

-5. Test you're set-up correctly by running `npm run build`.
+4. Test you're set-up correctly by running `npm run build`.
 If it gets past the transpilation step you're good to go!

-6. After finishing your development, if you encounter problems switching branches, use 'git update-index --no-assume-unchanged config/application.json' command.
+5. After finishing your development, if you encounter problems switching branches, use 'git update-index --no-assume-unchanged config/application.json' command.
 Revert changes made to 'config/application.json' and then switch branches.

 ### For testing in the browser: